mdzhang/datacamp-notes/statistics/basic.md

     df.boxplot('day', 'tip')
     ```

-- **strip plot**: plots points in a univariate dataset along a vertical access
+- **strip plot**: plots all points in a univariate dataset along a vertical access
     - if there are many observations of similar values, will wil stip atop e/o
     - can add horizontal **jitter** so points form a cloud